Abijith-V-001/consumer_chat_bot/README.md

-# Hotel Chatbot
+# Consumer Chatbot

-Welcome to the Hotel Chatbot repository!
-This chatbot is designed to assist users with hotel-related inquiries and tasks.
+Welcome to the Consumer Chatbot repository!
+This chatbot is designed to assist users with e-commerce-related tasks such as returns, refunds, replacements, and general customer support queries.
 Below are instructions on how to set up and run the chatbot.

 ## Installation